What must I do to be saved?

 "For you are all sons of God through faith in Christ Jesus.
 For as many of you as were baptized into Christ have put on Christ."
 (Galatians 3:26-27)

 “There is also an antitype which now saves us--baptism (not the removal of the filth of the flesh, but the answer of a good conscience toward God), through the resurrection of Jesus Christ,” (1 Peter 3:21)

 “But God be thanked that though you were slaves of sin, yet you obeyed from the heart that form of doctrine to which you were delivered.
 And having been set free from sin, you became slaves of righteousness.”
 (Romans 6:17-18)

 Baptism is immersion in water and resembles the death, burial, and resurrection of Jesus.
-Through baptism, the believer accesses the blood of Christ and is spiritually cleansed of all sins -- reborn!
+In baptism, through faith, the believer accesses the atoning blood of Christ and is cleansed of all sins -- reborn!

 These are the steps to be saved and to become a Christian!
 "Jesus answered, 'Most assuredly, I say to you, unless one is born of water and the Spirit, he cannot enter the kingdom of God'" (John 3:5).

 Afterward, this beautiful statement applies to you: “For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.”
 (Ephesians 2:8-9)